-The District is embarking on a multiyear, phased approach to replace the Schedule 40 (Plastic) and Asbestos / Cement (A/C) pipe within the District boundaries.
-Phase 1 of the project is slated to begin late in 2021.
-This phase will replace the majority (approximately 22,000 feet) of the A/C pipe located within the District.
+The District has embarked on a multiyear, phased approach to replace the Schedule 40 (Plastic) and Asbestos / Cement (A/C) pipe within the District boundaries.
+Phase 1 of the project began in 2022 and is scheduled to be completed in May of 2023.
+Phase 1 will replace the majority (approximately 22,000 feet) of the A/C pipe located within the District.
 The following phases will replace approximately 66,000 feet of Schedule 40 pipe.
-The entire project is estimated to cost approximately \$14 Million.
+Phase 2 is slated to begin during June / July of 2023 with the initial expense of \$5 Million.
+The entire project is estimated to cost approximately \$30 Million.
 The District intends to use a combination of reserves, borrowing and potential future rate increases to pay for the project.

 Areas impacted by all phases of the construction will include those areas of the District bounded by Long Valley on the East, Mary Jo and Rancho Road on the South and, Tillman on the West and Bluerock and James on the North.
-Each of the phases will be advertised to notify residents about when the project will impact them.
-Upon completion of the project, it is expected that the new pipe will serve the District for the next 100 years (expected life of the new pipe) or more.
-Phase 1 is indicated by the Magenta lines below, except for the lines on Sorenson and the South end of Tillman.
+Monarch Lane, Bolivia Way, Franklin Lane, and Kingston Avenue from 1223 to 1271 are included in Phase 2A which will be constructed in 2023.